 The Best Natural Flea Collar For Dogs

 This one isn’t topical, but it uses the same principles.
 There are flea and tick collars on the market that use the same essential oils as the treatments and sprays.
-The primary active ingredient in the ShenKou flea collar is citronella oil.
+The primary active ingredient in the ShenKou flea collar (paid link) is citronella oil.

 This collar currently has an impressive 4.5 star rating and lasts for 12 months.
 Another great feature of this all natural flea collar is that it’s water resistant.
 So, if your pup loves to swim it should still last you a long time.